How to Apply General Finishes Milk Paint

-Milk paint was developed by the gang from General Finishes for many uses - from a clear, bright contemporary look to old fashioned painted furniture with a good range of color that could be extended by the user.
+Milk paint was developed by the gang at General Finishes for many uses - from a clear, bright contemporary look, to old fashioned painted furniture, with a good range of color that could be extended by the user.
 Not a true "milk paint" but a high tech acrylic product, it is fabulously adaptable & UV resistant.
 Milk Paint can be used indoors or out & applied to furniture, crafts, and cabinets.
-Easy to use - consumers can hand apply or professionals may spray.
+Easy to use - can be applied with a brush, rag, or spray gun.
 It is the furniture paint with soul.
 You can mix it, lighten it, distress it, glaze it, layer different colors, antique it - perfect for upcycling or repurposing furniture.
 Available in 28 mixable colors.
-Milk paint is the stocked version of General Finishes custom color paint line.
+General Finishes Milk Paint is the stocked version of General Finishes custom color paint line.
 Follow with General Finishes glaze effects for a distressed or antiqued look.
 As always, we are available by phone Monday – Friday 8am to 5pm CST at (800) 383-0130 to answer your questions and help you find exactly what you need to make you a Hero at Home.

 When Preparing Surfaces that are Already Finished

 General Finishes milk paints will adhere to a variety of surfaces including wood, fiberglass, PVC, vinyl, and most composite materials.
 Additionally, these paints can be applied over existing finishes, stains and other paints so long as the existing finish is fully dry.
 However, when painting over other finishes, it’s important to always test a small area first to make sure the paint adheres well to the original surface.